Peer review is an editorial process in which an academic paper or article is reviewed and approved by experts in the same subject area.

 To find more information on peer-reviewed/scholarly articles please check this LibGuide.

-If you need help finding peer reviewed articles, contact a librarian on Chat or at your campus library.
+If you need more help finding peer reviewed articles, contact a librarian on Chat or at your campus library.